I have been thinking about this a bit lately and openly talked about this with some of my friends and co-workers…

 Maybe early retirement and travel around the world would be fun because the world is really full of surprises.

 I am not even 35 yet and is this supposed to be semi-midlife crisis?
 I should go get out, buy a 2009 used porsche and drive around city with a bunch of rich Chinese university students with 2018 Lamborghini…

 Enough of my semi-midlife crisis…I just had to get it off my chest.
 Supposedly healthy..
 Try it for yourself.

-Here is our top 10 holdings
+Here is our top 10 holdings in alphabetical order

 My portfolio is getting really concentrated.
 Am I worried?

 Not really… Every single holding of mine literally print out cash year after year and are operated by relatively competent, frugal, visionary, ethical and debt hating leaders who have skin in the game.
 I am quite comfortable.